pdl/jtl/spec/draft.md

  - compare
  - test ??? (union of values vs union of nodes)

-Evaluates `select` and `compare`, and filters them so that only nodes which appear in both nodelists are returned.
+Evaluates `select` and `compare`, and filters them so that only nodes which appear in both node lists are returned.

 #### filter